Duke Enterprise Whole Disk Encryption Solutions:

 - Linux computers should use an equivalent encryption solution.

 See the following resources for managing whole disk encryption:

-Duke IT staff should follow the same processes linked above, but additional steps must be taken beforehand in order to ensure that the recovery key is recorded in a central location (i.e. "key escrow").
+Duke IT staff should take additional steps beforehand in order to ensure that the recovery key is recorded in a central location (i.e. "key escrow").

 - To escrow Windows BitLocker recovery information in Active Directory, see the How to Store BitLocker Recovery Information in Active Directory Duke KnowledgeBase article